Join Here

 This is a song of redemption for Zacharias as well.
 Up until this point in the narrative, he has been portrayed in a negative light, as one who doubts the word from God through Gabriel even though he had every reason to believe it.
 He has now had nine months to be alone with his thoughts, and the words almost certainly reflect what he has learned during this period of silence.
 Aside from containing numerous allusions to the Psalms and the Prophets, the words he speaks echo Mary’s song of faith, as well as the prayer of Hannah in 1 Samuel 2.
 The similarity to Hannah’s prayer is especially appropriate since Zachariah’s son will prepare the way for the Messiah, the King of Israel, just as Hannah’s son, Samuel, prepared the way for King David.

 1:67.
 His song is both a praise to God for what He has done, and a prophesy about what God will do in the future.
 Both of these were a result of being filled with the Holy Spirit.
-He praises God for the salvation that is to come through the Messiah (1:68-75), and he announces that his newborn son will be the prophet who will prepare the way for this Messiah (1:76-79).
+Using Exodus terminology (vv.
+68, 71, 74; cf. Ps 106:10) he praises God for the salvation that is to come through the Messiah (1:68-75), and he prophecies that his newborn son will be the prophet who will prepare the way for this Messiah (1:76-79).

 Even though Zacharias is prophesying about two different individuals, his entire statement forms a chiasm which reveals the central point Zacharias is making.
 He believes the Abrahamic Covenant is finally coming true.
 Verses 75 and 79 do not fit into the chiasm, but that is because these verses conclude the section about Jesus and John respectively.
 The chiasm is as follows: